mikkel32/CoolBox/README.md

 - **Modular Architecture**: Clean, maintainable code structure
 - **Rich Toolset**: File tools, system utilities, text processing, and more
 - **Customizable**: Extensive settings and preferences
+- **Configurable UI**: Show or hide the toolbar and status bar on demand
 - **Cross-Platform**: Works on Windows, macOS, and Linux
-- **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, and a threaded port scanner
+- **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, a threaded port scanner, a flexible hash calculator, an advanced duplicate finder with removal support, a screenshot capture tool, and a built-in process manager that auto-refreshes and sorts by CPU usage.
+The system info viewer now reports CPU cores and memory usage.

 ## 📋 Requirements